wso2/docs-choreo-dev/en/docs/quick-start-guides/build-your-first-cloud-native-application-with-choreo.md

 ### Step 1.4: Publish the service

-To fix the JWT error, retest the API, and publish the service, follow the steps given below:
+To fix the JWT error and publish the service, follow the steps given below:

 #### Step 1.4.1: Update the CORS configuration and fix the JWT error

 Let's assume you deploy the web application in a cloud platform such as Vercel.
 In such a scenario, you would want to call the **Readinglist** backend service deployed in Choreo through the web application on a Vercel domain.
 By default, web browsers block such calls for security reasons.
 To enable the web application to call the backend service, you must update the CORS configuration as follows:

-1. In the left navigation menu, click **Manage**, and then click **Settings**.
+1. In the left navigation menu, click **Manage** and then click **Settings**.
 2. Under **API Settings**, click **Edit**.
 3. Click the **CORS Configuration** toggle to enable the setting.
-4. Select the **Access Control Allow Credentials** checkbox.
+4. To allow cross-origin calls to send credentials, select the **Access Control Allow Credentials** checkbox.
-5. To allow passing security context to the backend service, click the **Pass Security Context To Backend** toggle to enable the setting.
+5. To allow passing security context to the backend service, click the **Pass Security Context To Backend** toggle.
 6. Click **Save**.
 7. In the **Apply to Development** pane that opens, enter a meaningful message and click **Apply**.